GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 Looking into the stencil code, we can see the two most important keywords in NDSL.

-The statement `with computation(PARALLEL)` signals that *all three* dimensions can be executed in parallel.
-The statement `with interval(...)` signals that the computation should apply to all vertical levels over which the stencil is executed.
-More specifically, `with computation(PARALLEL)` specifies the iteration direction in K, and `with interval(...)` describes the extent of the K-axis to apply this computation to.
-A stencil may have multiple compute blocks and each compute block may have multiple intervals, but intervals within a compute block must be in-order and cannot overlap.
+The statement `with computation([argument])` sets the iteration policy of the nested code.
+In this case, we have declared `with computation(PARALLEL), signaling that *all three* dimensions can be executed in parallel.
+The statement `with interval([argument])` sets the domain of the nested code.
+Once again, in this case, we have declared `with interval(...)`, signaling that the computation should apply to all vertical levels in the compute domain.

+A stencil may have multiple sequential computation policies, and each computation policy may have multiple intervals.

 Now we set up our class: